-- Hand in a printout of your work.
-In this printout: - Label all pages with your name and section number.
-Also, please staple together all the pages you hand in. - Clean up your submission by removing the instructions that had errors.
+- All pages should be labeled with your name and section number.
+Also, please staple together all the pages you hand in. - You should clean up your submission by removing the instructions that had errors.

-• Include in the work that you hand in:
+The work that you hand in should include:

-- A graph of the curve, clearly identified.
+- 1. A graph of the curve, clearly identified.
 If you need to, show several graphs of the curve which will help convince the reader that your curve does or does not have several self-intersections.
-Give your own conclusion about this. - Several graphs of the curve which allow you to identify a "box" in which the curve sits.
-The box should be of the form $x{\min} \le x \le x{\max}$ , $y{\min} \le y \le y{\max}$ , and $z{\min} \le z \le z{\max}$ .
-You can indicate the dimensions "by hand" on your printout. - A computation of the length of your curve. - A computation of the curvature of the curve when t = 2.
+Give your own conclusion about this. - 2.
+Several graphs of the curve which allow you to identify a "box" in which the curve sits.
+The box should be of the form $x{\min} \le x \le x{\max}$, $y{\min} \le y \le y{\max}$, and $z{\min} \le z \le z{\max}$.
+You can indicate the dimensions "by hand" on your printout. - 3.
+A computation of the length of your curve. - 4.
+A computation of the curvature of the curve when t = 2.
 Show that this matches the information you were given.
 Graph the curvature of your curve as a function of the parameter, t.
-Indicate "by hand" on this graph the value of the parameter and the value of the curvature for the point on the curve which has the largest curvature. - A determination of the coordinates of the point on the curve which has the largest curvature.
+Indicate "by hand" on this graph the value of the parameter and the value of the curvature for the point on the curve which has the largest curvature. - 5.
+A determination of the coordinates of the point on the curve which has the largest curvature.
 Identify this point with the greatest curvature on a graph of your curve.
 You may wish to show both a constrained and an unconstrained view.

-&lt;sup>1Although they are approximations, it is difficult to imagine getting even moderately accurate approximate answers for these questions in a reasonable amount of time without technology (a machine and programs).
+1Although they are approximations, it is difficult to imagine getting even moderately accurate approximate answers for these questions in a reasonable amount of time without technology (a machine and programs).